raul-izquierdo/english/sources/vocabulary/By Topic/Sports and Exercise.$.md

 ¿Cuántos jugadores forman un equipo de ...? = `How many players are there in a ...?`

-no practico ningún deporte = `I don't do any sport` practico algo de deporte = `I do a bit of sport`
+hago algo de deporte = `I do a bit of sport` no practico/hago ningún deporte = `I don't do any sport`

 no hago tanto ejercicio como debería
     ? ... pero estoy intentando cambiar eso : `I don't exercise as much as I should, but I'm trying to change that`